 Inbox Zero Relieves Your Mind

-All of us have much on our minds every day.
+All of us have a lot on our minds every day.
 Numerous stressors and distractions nudge at our brains for attention.
 In the case of emails, piling up unprocessed messages adds on to the work you must do the next day.
 You have a list of emails that are pending to be read along with the other ones that keep piling up.

 The total amount of energy you waste doing these strips you of your actual ability to concentrate on things that are important.
 Achieving Inbox Zero involves processing and organizing your emails while removing individual emails from your inbox.
 Once you repeat this process on a daily basis, you will start feeling a bit more relaxed catering to the next round of urgent emails that hit your inbox.